Nikolaus Ritter: Early life

 Ritter was born in Rheydt, Germany, the son of Nikolaus Josef Ritter and Käthe Hellhoff.
 He attended Volksschule (primary school) in Bad Bederkesa from 1905 to 1910, Klostergymnasium (high school) in Flensburg from 1911 to 1914, and he finished his high school diploma (Abitur) at Domgynasium in Verden an der Aller, near Bremen.
 He then enlisted in the German Imperial Army in World War I and was assigned to the 162nd Infantry Regiment.
 He served on the Western Front in France where he was twice wounded.
 Ritter was promoted to Lieutenant in June 1918.

 After World War I, Ritter moved to Lauban, Germany (now Poland) and he became an apprentice with a textiles company from 1920 to 1921.
 In 1921, he attended the Prussian Technical School for Textiles in Sorau, Germany (now Poland) and became a textile engineer.
-He returned to Lauban as a superintendent of a textile company, but then emigrated to the United States in January 1924 and found employment as a clerk at the Mallinson Silk Company in New York and he also worked odd jobs as a floor layer, housepainter, metalworker and dishwasher.
-He married Mary Aurora Evans (1898 - 1997), an Irish-American teacher from Alabama in 1926, and together they had two children: Nikolaus Haviland Ritter (21 December 1933 - 2009) and Katharine Francis Ritter (13 December 1934 - ?).
+He returned to Lauban as a superintendent of a textile company, but then emigrated to the United States in January 1924 and found employment as a clerk at the Mallinson Silk Company in New York and he also worked odd jobs as a floor layer, house painter, metalworker and dishwasher.
+He married Mary Aurora Evans (1898 - 1997), an Irish-American teacher from Alabama in 1926, and together they had two children: Nikolaus Haviland Ritter (21 December 1933–2009) and Katharine Francis Ritter (13 December 1934 – ?).

 In spring 1935, Ritter returned to Germany with his wife and children to visit his ailing father, but in Oct. of that same year, he left his family in Germany and made a brief round-trip back to NY.
 In 1936 Ritter joined the Abwehr, German Military Intelligence Service, and settled in Bremen and later in Hamburg with his wife and children.
-Aurora filed for divorce on grounds of abandonment in the Autumn of 1937.
-Ritter married Irmgard von Klitzing in 1939 and with her had a daughter, Karin Ritter (2 January 1940 - ?).
+Aurora filed for divorce on grounds of abandonment in the autumn of 1937.
+Ritter married Irmgard von Klitzing in 1939 and with her had a daughter, Karin Ritter (2 January 1940 – ?).
 Unable to flee Nazi Germany, Aurora and the children lived in Hamburg until 1941, when the United States entered the war, and she again attempted to return to the United States, but her children were abducted en route.
 After locating her son and daughter she was forced to remain in Germany where she suffered the devastation of the Hamburg Allied bombing.
 Aurora and the children returned to the United States in summer 1946.
-Katharine published a 2006 memoir on the life of her mother - Aurora: An Alabama school teacher in Germany struggles to keep her children during WWII after she discovers her husband is a German spy.
+Katharine, a.k.a.
+KF Ritter, published a 2006 memoir on the life of her mother - Aurora: An Alabama school teacher in Germany struggles to keep her children during WWII after she discovers her husband is a German spy.